thiagocapuano/waves-documentation/en/developer-tools/waves-ide.md

 ## Alternatives to Waves IDE

-For writing RIDE code you can use [Visual Studio Code](https://code.visualstudio.com) with the [waves-ride](https://marketplace.visualstudio.com/items?itemName=wavesplatform.waves-ride) extension installed in it.
+For writing RIDE code you can use [Visual Studio Code](https://code.visualstudio.com) with the [waves-ride](https://marketplace.visualstudio.com/items?itemName=wavesplatform.waves-ride) extension installed.